2019 Gombe State gubernatorial election

 The 2019 Gombe State gubernatorial election occurred in Nigeria on 9 March 2019, the APC nominee Muhammad Inuwa Yahaya won the election, defeating Usman Bayero Nafada of the PDP.
 Muhammad Inuwa Yahaya emerged APC gubernatorial candidate after scoring 859 votes and defeating his closest rival, Mohammed Jibrin Barde who received 463 votes.
 He picked Manasseh Daniel Jatau as his running mate.
-Usman Bayero Nafada was the PDP candidate with Charles Yau Iliyas as his running mate.
-32 candidates contested in the election.

 Electoral system

 The Governor of Gombe State was elected using the plurality voting system.

 Primary election

 APC primary

 The APC primary election was held on September 28, 2018.
 Muhammad Inuwa Yahaya won the primary election polling 859 votes against 8 other candidates.
 His closest rival was Mohammed Jibrin Barde, who came second with 463 votes, while Farouk Bamusa came third with 139 votes.